ludiosarchive/Minerva/docs/Overview.rst

 This isn't the only documentation.
 There's also:

+*	`scope_overview.xlsx`_, which describes the flow of data through Minerva's components.

 *	`protocol.xlsx`_, which describes the various frames used in the Minerva protocol.

 *	``minerva/sample/`` in the source tree contains a demo application. **TODO:** How to run it?
 Should there be a twistd plugin for it?